nilay121/Domain_Translation_of_a_Soft_Robotic_Arm_using_Conditional_Cycle_Generative_Adversarial_Network/README.md

   python3 main_CGANWGP_bothXee_pressure.py
   ```
 - Change the path for the actuations and the corresponding end-effector poses
+- Train the cycle GAN network with the default parameters or change it if required

 ## To cite the paper
   ```bash